FREQUENTLY ASKED QUESTIONS

 Simply put, orthodontists specialize in orthodontics.
 The orthodontic field includes the detection and correction of unhealthy/poor alignments in the teeth and jaws.
 Orthodontists look not only at the appearance of teeth, but also at the underlying structure and how each part of the mouth works together to create your orthodontic condition.

 Orthodontic care should begin around age 7.
 Once permanent teeth begin to erupt, problematic orthodontic conditions become apparent.
-Around age 7, Dr. King is able to detect conditions that will become problematic in the near future.
+Around age 7, Dr. King & Dr. Welch are able to detect conditions that will become problematic in the near future.
 This doesn’t mean treatment will begin at this age, but early detection can prevent further conditions from developing and reduce the need for serious treatment measures, such as jaw surgery, as conditions worsens.

-Though other orthodontists will likely suggest a treatment to begin immediately, Dr. King takes a conservative approach toward children orthodontics.
+Though other orthodontists will likely suggest a treatment to begin immediately, Dr. King & Dr. Welch take a conservative approach toward children orthodontics.
 Once the young patient visits us for the first time, Dr. King will monitor the patient every six months at no charge with no deposit necessary!

 Yes!
 Metal braces, clear braces and Invisalign® clear aligners are equally effective at correcting misalignments in the teeth and jaws.
-Though in more severe cases, Dr. King might suggest metal braces.
+Though in more severe cases, Dr. King & Dr. Welch might suggest metal braces.
 Appliances can be attached to brackets on metal braces to provide a more drastic treatment measure.
 Rubber bands, the Herbst® appliance, Forsus™ springs and palatal expanders are often attached to metal braces for added enforcement to treat severe conditions.
-Depending on your individual condition and orthodontic goals, Dr. King may suggest Invisalign® clear aligners or traditional braces as treatment.
+Depending on your individual condition and orthodontic goals, Dr. King & Dr. Welch may suggest Invisalign® clear aligners or traditional braces as treatment.

-How often you’ll visit Dr. King depends on your specific condition and treatment.
+How often you’ll visit Dr. King & Dr. Welch depends on your specific condition and treatment.
 With braces, you’ll typically make appointments every 4 weeks, or once a month, to get your wires tightened.
-If you sustained an orthodontic injury, you’ll visit Dr. King more often so he can monitor your healing.
-We will determine how often you’ll visit us once Dr. King evaluates your condition.
+If you sustained an orthodontic injury, you’ll visit us more often so he can monitor your healing.
+We will determine how often you’ll visit us once Dr. King & Dr. Welch evaluate your condition.

 Your condition and its severity will determine how long your braces will be in place.
 A typical braces treatment might last around 18 to 24 months, while other cases may require a 3-year treatment period.
 Depending on the appliances attached to your braces and how diligent you’re wearing them, your treatment period may be extended or cut short.
-At your initial exam with Dr. King, he’ll assess your condition and discuss your estimated treatment period.
+At your initial exam with Dr. King & Dr. Welch, will assess your condition and discuss your estimated treatment period.

 Invisalign is made out of BPA-free, clear plastic that is practically invisible when it’s in place.
 The flexible design of Invisalign allows these aligners to fit comfortably in the mouth, while strategically applying the perfect amount of pressure to the teeth.
 Each set of aligners is custom-made to fit the specific size and unique curve of your teeth.
 These sturdy, yet flexible aligners steadily guide the teeth into perfect alignment with each new set.